 2017 - 2020

-Veterans Memorial Recovery Team, (501(c)(3), (VMRT) is a volunteer veterans and community group in Mobile, AL, dedicated to the restoration of Historic Oaklawn Cemetery a predominately black cemetery dating back to the 1870’s.
+Veterans Memorial Recovery Team, (501(c)(3), nonprofit, (VMRT) is a group of volunteers, some of whom are Veterans, and community leaders in Mobile, AL, dedicated to the identification and restoration of Veteran Memorials seeking to Honor our Veterans one grave at a time currently working in Historic Oaklawn Memorial Cemetery

 This effort was initiated in November 2017, it has grown to include a large number of members of the Mobile and Oaklawn family community.
 In September 2018, Oaklawn Memorial Cemetery was officially registered as a historical cemetery by the Alabama Historical Commission, at the same time it was listed as Alabama's Historical Places in Peril.